Erintam23/Erintam23/README.md

 🔖 Fun fact about me
 <ul>
   <li>
-My <strong>favorite color combination</strong> consists of purple, yellow, pink, and blue which is often reflected on my artwork!
+My **favorite color combination** consists of purple, yellow, pink, and blue which is often reflected on my artwork!
 These colors frequently appear in my creative projects, as they resonate deeply with my artistic vision.💜💗💛💙
   </li>
 </ul>